 The creativity of the Israeli judiciary is an expression of the growing power and independence of the judicial system in Israel.
 This independence developed gradually, along two different paths.
 The first and earlier of the two, is the judiciary's process of disengagement from the legacy of English law left in Israel by the British Mandate government.
-Article 46 of the Royal Order of 1922, which was constitution of sorts introduced in Palestine by the British prior to the establishment of the State of Israel, stipulated that local courts should interpret laws or supplement them with lacunae “in conformity with the substance of the common law, and the doctrines of equity in force in England."
+Article 46 of the Palestine Order in Council 1922, which was a sort of constitution introduced in Palestine by the British prior to the establishment of the State of Israel, stipulated that local courts should interpret laws or fill lacunae “in conformity with the substance of the common law, and the doctrines of equity in force in England."
 The State of Israel did not repeal this provision upon its establishment and, therefore, during Israel’s early years, the precedents developed by English courts were legally binding, subject to the process of their "absorption" by the local courts.
 Starting from its second decade, the State of Israel began a process of disengagement from English law.
 In contemporary terms, the severance of this connection was a sort of an ‘exit’ of the Israeli legal system from the influence of the English legal system, similar to the ‘Brexit’ of the British legal system from European Union law.
 This process of legal ‘exit,’ initiated by the Israeli legislature with the goal of demonstrating the State of Israel’s political independence, unfolded gradually.
 It began in the 1960s and 1970s with the enactment of a series of laws that attempted to shape an independent Israeli private civil law.
 In some of those laws included an explicit provision regarding the "independence of the law," stipulating that English law would no longer have any binding force in the areas dealt with by each of those laws.
-The transformation was completed with the enactment of the Law of the Foundations of Law, 5740-1980, which finally and definitively voided the authority of references to English law, and ruled that from thereon after the court would fill lacunae in the law “in the light of the principles of freedom, justice, equity and peace of Israel's heritage.”
+The enactment of the Foundations of Law Act, 5740-1980 completed the transformation and finally and definitively voided the authority of references to English law, and ruled that from thereon after the court would fill lacunae in the law “in the light of the principles of freedom, justice, equity and peace of Israel's heritage.”
 Nonetheless, the gradual abolition of the requirement to rely on English case law did not eliminate the natural tendency of some judges to rely on foreign sources as comparative sources of inspiration.
 Reliance on American sources, in particular, increased.
-The Israeli Supreme Court, likewise, did not rush to implement the principles of Jewish/Hebrew law and Jewish heritage in its rulings.
+The Israeli Supreme Court, likewise, did not rush to implement the principles of Jewish law and Jewish heritage in its rulings.
 All the same, the judicial process gradually became more independent and the tendency to rely on the foreign sources declined significantly.
 The local courts began to develop an autonomous normative law, independent of foreign legal systems.
-Israel land laws hold a place of honor in this process.
+As we shall see below, Israel land laws hold a place of honor in this process.